Blog / April 10, 2018

 A mouth-watering dish or luxurious atmosphere is sure to drum up attention, but it’s not the only way to build lasting guest relationships.

-The rise of social media has customers craving experiences that are memorable – and perhaps even more importantly – sharable.
+The rise of social media has guests craving customer experiences that are memorable – and perhaps even more importantly – sharable.
 Nearly 70 percent of millennials take a photo or video of their meal before enjoying a taste.

-Wondering how to cater to customers in the experience economy?
-Try diving into data.
-From a customer’s order history to their preferred seating option, data can provide you with the tools to create unforgettable experiences.
+Wondering how to cater to customer experiences in the modern economy?
+Try creating a data strategy.
+From a customer’s order history to their preferred seating option, data can provide you with the tools to create unforgettable customer experiences.
 More access to guest data also improves guest management and ultimately drives growth to your bottom line.
 Here’s how to get started.

-Keep guests coming back for more with experiences that are just as appetizing as your menu.
+Keep guests coming back for more by marketing customer experiences that are just as appetizing as your menu.
 When the food rating is two points higher than that of overall experience, the chance of a guest returning to your restaurant is 38 percent lower than if the ratings were equal.
-Leverage any available guest data to tailor experiences.
+Leverage any available guest data insight to deliver tailored customer experiences.
 Even small gestures – such as covering the cost of dessert or offering special discounts after a certain number of visits – won’t go unnoticed.

 Use a guest management system to take note of important guest preferences, such as their favorite wine or any dietary restrictions.
-This level of care and attention to detail can go a long way in building brand loyalty with your guests.
+This level of care and attention to detail can go a long way in your marketing, which builds brand loyalty in your guests.

 The right upgrades

-Adding new locations isn’t the only way to rake in more revenue.
+Adding new locations isn’t the only process that can help you rake in more revenue.
 When it comes to generating more money from the same seats, reservation upgrades and customer experiences are two options worth thinking about.
 You can use the data guests share with your business to offer the types of upgrades they’re willing to pay extra for.

-Whether it’s access to exclusive, guest-only events or special multi-course meals, offer upgrades that align with your customers’ personal needs and preferences.
+Whether it’s access to exclusive, guest-only events or special multi-course meals, include in your marketing upgrades that align with your customers’ personal needs and preferences.
 Surfing social media for insights into the latest trends is one way to spark some ideas about what customers are craving.

 Fewer empty seats

 As the experience economy grows, personalization should take priority.
-By drawing upon insights from guest data, you can create experiences that will wow customers and bump up your bottom line.
+By drawing upon insights from guest data, you can create a process around delivering customer experiences that will wow your guests and bump up your bottom line.

 Ready for more ways to strengthen guest relationships?
 Download our playbook, “3 Ways to Drive More Revenue from your Reservation Book.”